US Hiring Rebounds After Slump On Hurricanes, Strike - UrduPoint

 The hiring figure was above a market consensus expectation of 200,000 according to Briefing.com.

-Average hourly earnings rose more than expected too by 0.4 percent to $35.61.

-While Boussour expects job growth to settle "below trend" as the labor market cools gradually, she added that "a labor market downturn isn't on the near-term horizon" with layoffs remaining low.
+EY senior economist Lydia Boussour said in a recent note that she expects job growth to settle "below trend" as the labor market cools gradually.

+But she believes "a labor market downturn isn't on the near-term horizon" with layoffs remaining relatively low.

+Many expect the Federal Reserve to cut interest rates a third time in a row, after its meeting from December 17-18.

+Fed policymakers will be weighing this against the risks of a weakening labor market if they pause their rate cuts, given a "steady slowdown in job growth" and that hiring gains have been increasingly concentrated in just a few key sectors recently, Pollak added.

 Recent Stories